-Besides the aforementioned generic licenses, the construction and operation of natural gas pipelines will also qualify as an Independent Natural Gas System ("INGS") for the purposes of Law 4001/2011 and will need to be licensed as such.
-Relevant license is granted exclusively to legal entities by virtue of a decision of the Regulatory Authority of Waste, Energy & Waters ("RAAEY") on the basis of specific criteria set forth by the aforementioned law and which include, inter alia, the financial and technical capacity of the applicant, and the enhancement of competition in the natural gas sector.
+Natural gas pipelines also qualify as an Independent Natural Gas Systems ("INGS") in the meaning of Law 4001/2011 and are required to be licensed as such.
+The relevant license is granted exclusively to legal entities by virtue of a decision of the Regulatory Authority of Waste, Energy & Waters ("RAAEY") based on specific criteria set forth Law 4001/2011 which include, inter alia, the financial and technical capacity of the applicant, and the enhancement of competition in the natural gas sector.
 The license holder will also need to obtain an operator license for the management of the INGS system (separate from the construction license mentioned above) which is also issued by RAAEY.

-In the case of oil pipelines, a special license for the transfer of oil through the use of the pipeline in accordance with the provisions of Law 3054/2002 on the organization of the downstream oil market will also be required.
+Oil pipelines are also subject to the issuance of special license in the meaning of Law 3054/2002 on the organization of the downstream oil market.

-13. What is the regulatory regime that applies to LNG liquefaction and LNG receiving terminals?
-Are there any such terminals in your jurisdiction?
+13. What is the regulatory regime that applies to LNG liquefaction plants and LNG import terminals?
+Are there any such liquefaction plants or import terminals in your jurisdiction?